Professor of Counseling (Full-time, Tenure-track)

 - Participate in curriculum development, program advisory/liaison assignment, learning outcome development and assessment.

 - Serve on college committees as necessary to maintain and improve instructional programs.

 - Participate in appropriate professional development activities and remain current on relevant industry trends as they relate to current and future curriculum development.

 A. The minimum of one of the following awarded/conferred from a regionally accredited institution:

-2. The equivalent (must attach an Equivalency Determination Supplemental Form) (NOTE: A Bachelor’s degree in one of the above listed degrees and a license as a Marriage and Family Therapist (MFT) is an alternative qualification for this discipline per title 5, section 53410.1); OR
+(NOTE: A bachelor’s degree in one of the listed degrees and a license as a Marriage and Family Therapist (MFT) is an alternative qualification for this discipline); OR

-3. California Community College credential, “Valid for Life” (no longer issued), authorizing service as an instructor or a counselor.
-(If meeting qualifications with this credential, a copy of the valid lifetime credential AND transcripts must be submitted with the application).
+- California Community College credential, “Valid for Life” (no longer issued), authorizing service as an instructor in the appropriate discipline; refer to Ed Code § 87355 (If meeting qualifications with this credential, a copy of the valid lifetime credential must be submitted with the application.);

 B. Commitment to the community college goals/objectives of providing quality programs and services for students with diverse abilities and interests; personal qualities to work effectively and sensitively in a multicultural environment; awareness and commitment to the special needs of non-traditional students.

 The incumbent may periodically be required to get to a variety of locations.
 If operating a vehicle, employees must have the ability to secure and maintain a valid California driver’s license.

 Health & Welfare: